Ivana Trump

-Ivana Marie Trump ((Note: /cs/) February 20, 1949 – July 14, 2022) was a Czech and American businesswoman, socialite, and model.
+Ivana Marie Trump ((Note: /cs/.)
+February 20, 1949 – July 14, 2022) was a Czech and American businesswoman, socialite, and model.
 She lived in Canada in the 1970s, before relocating to the United States and marrying Donald Trump in 1977.
 She held key managerial positions in the Trump Organization, as vice president of interior design, CEO and president of Trump's Castle casino resort, and manager of the Plaza Hotel.

 Ivana and Donald Trump were prominent figures in New York society throughout the 1980s.
 The couple's divorce, granted in 1990, was the subject of extensive media coverage.
 (Note: Coverage of the case continued until 1991, when they reached a post-divorce settlement.)
 Following the divorce, she developed her own lines of clothing, fashion jewelry, and beauty products which were sold on QVC UK and the Home Shopping Network.
-She wrote an advice column for Globe called "Ask Ivana" from 1995 through 2010, and published several books, including works of fiction, self-help, and the autobiography Raising Trump.
+She wrote an advice column for Globe called "Ask Ivana" from 1995 through 2010, and published several books, including works of fiction, medication, self-help, and the autobiography Raising Trump.

-Early life and education
+Early life

-Ivana Marie Zelníčková was born on February 20, 1949, in Gottwaldov, Czechoslovak Socialist Republic (present-day Zlín, Czech Republic), the daughter of Miloš Zelníček (1927–1990) and Marie Zelníčková (née Francová, b.
+Ivana Marie Zelníčková was born on February 20, 1949, in Gottwaldov, Czechoslovak Republic (present-day Zlín, Czech Republic), the daughter of Miloš Zelníček (1927–1990) and Marie Zelníčková (née Francová, b.
 1926).
 She was raised in a Catholic household.
 Her father was an electrical engineer and her mother worked as a telephone operator.
 Her father encouraged his daughter's skiing abilities, a practice she began at age four.
 After developing skills as a skier, Ivana joined the junior national ski team, which offered her opportunities to travel beyond the Soviet-era communist boundaries of what was then the Czechoslovak Socialist Republic.
 She attended Charles University in Prague and earned a master's degree in physical education in 1972.
-In 1970 Ivana appeared on Czechoslovak Television in the children's television series Pan Tau.
+In 1970, Ivana appeared on Czechoslovak Television in the children's television series Pan Tau.